saulshanabrook/jupyterlab-accessibility/README.md

 # 🌱 Welcome

 We aim to support each other in having fun and learning to code through an applied project.
-We will be learning code by participating in the work the [JupyterLab](https://github.com/jupyterlab/jupyterlab) community is doing to make it more accessible for users with disabilities.
+We will be learning code by participating in the work the JupyterLab community is doing to make it more accessible for users with disabilities.

 ## 🤓 Basics

-### 💻 What is coding?
+### 👀 What is coding?
 * Software is a collection of instructions for the computer, unlike hardware such as a computer mouse.
 * People who talk to computers go by many different names.
 From most casual to "impressive on a resume" you can say: coder, programmer, software developer, software engineer, software architect (those guys make the big bucks!).🤑
+* languages and binary

-### 👀 What is a Github Repository?
+### 🌳 What is Github?
 * GitHub is like google drive + soundcloud + facebook for coders, a place to store code, post, share and discuss.
 * GitHub is built on Git which is a software for tracking changes.
-Everyone can independently work on their own copy of the code, and merge the changes together from different branches.🌳
+Everyone can independently work on their own copy of the code, and merge the changes together from different branches.

+### 🗄 What is a GitHub Repository?
 * This group is a GitHub Repository (not suppository)!💩 Repository or "repo" as they say in the biz is a collection of files and discussions.
 * You can click "watch" to get email notificiations for this group's repo, and feel free to post in the discussion!
+This is the main [JupyterLab](https://github.com/jupyterlab/jupyterlab) repository, but you don't need to subscribe since it's a lot.

 ### 💕 What is open source software?
 * Open source software is public, collaborative, free code anyone can use.